Restore analog meters!

 - Do not accept a non-transmitting digital wired meter.
 Digital meters use a switching-mode power supply, which produces “dirty” electricity on the wiring of your entire home.
 The safest option is an analog meter.

-In some states there are opt out programs that charge punitive, and likely illegal fees to retain or restore analog meters.
+In some states there are opt out programs that charge punitive fees to retain or restore analog meters.
 No federal law forces smart meters on customers.
 While the legal battle continues, you have a couple choices:

 - You can resist the fees.
 Pay your utility bill minus the fee.
-The risk of this action is they will likely threaten to turn off your power, or they might try to force a smart meter on your home.
-In California PG&E has threatened, but not turned off anyone’s power who’ve resisted the fees since the opt-out program began.
+The risk of this action is they could threaten to turn off your power, or they might try to force a smart meter on your home.
+In California PG&E has threatened, but not turned off anyone’s power who’ve resisted the fees.
 They want to avoid media attention and maybe they know they’re standing on shaky legal ground.

 - If you’d prefer not to hassle with them you can write a separate check for the fees and write “PAID UNDER DURESS” on your check.